@tokenring-ai/tasks

 tasks_run

 Create and present a complete task plan to the user for approval.
-If approved, executes all tasks immediately with parallel processing.
+If approved, execute all tasks immediately with parallel processing.

 Description: "Create and present a complete task plan to the user for approval (unless auto-approve is enabled).
 If approved, this will execute all tasks immediately and return results.
 If not approved, this will return a reason for rejection."